OpenWaterFoundation/owf-learn-python/mkdocs-project/docs/dev-env/python.md

 From the above it can be seen that the supporting library files are installed in /usr/lib/python2.7.

-A simple configuration/run script may be similar to the following.
+A simple `bash` configuration/run script may be similar to the following.

 ```bash